vipakm/hacktoberfest/README.md

 [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)

-## How to contribute to this project
+## How to contribute to this project:
 Here are 3 quick and painless ways to contribute to this project:

 * Add your name to the `CONTRIBUTORS.md` file